Forty-Bot/mpmetrics/README.md

 * Only Unix is supported (due to use of `pthreads`).
 Linux and macOS are tested.
 * The python interpreter stats will only be from the current process.
-* The shared memory temporary files are not cleaned up properly.
-This is to keep non-`fork` start methods working (as they pickle the Heap to transfer it between processes

 ## Notes